Communal work: East Africa

 Harambee ([hɑrɑˈᵐbɛː]) is an East African (Kenyan, Tanzanian and Ugandan) tradition of community self-help events, e.g. fundraising or development activities.
 Harambee literally means 'all pull together' in Swahili, and is also the official motto of Kenya and appears on its coat of arms.

 Rwanda

 Umuganda is a national day of community service held on the last Saturday of each month in Rwanda.
-In 2009, umuganda was institutionalized in the country.
+In 2009, umuganda, which means "coming together in common purpose" in Kinyarwanda, was institutionalized in the country.
 It is translated as 'coming together in common purpose to achieve an outcome'.

 Ethiopia

 A social event is held to build a house or a farm, especially for elderly and widows who do not have the physical strength to do it on their own.